 The Kuypers lab has been a leader in hemoglobinopathy research for almost 40 years.

-For more information, please read the most recent RBC Lab Newsletter and visit https://rbclab.ucsf.edu.
+For more information, please read the most recent RBC Lab Newsletter and visit the RBC Lab.

 The Rivers lab is the first to publish the novel discovery that there is a higher presence of red blood cells (RBC) containing mitochondria in sickle cell disease (SCD) mice and human patients compared to normal controls.